 Common Ground nature reserve to River Evenlode walk

-The common ground and surrounding fields can be used on it's own as an alternative location for a tantalising tail mini session or best buddy session lasting up to an hour or to two hours.
-The full walk is appropriate for the wonderful Walkies session as it about 3 miles round trip to the river and back taking in varied scenery.
+The common ground and surrounding fields can be used on its own, as an alternative location or additional location to around Oxford Dog Photography The full walk is appropriate for a 3 hour session as it about 3 miles round trip to the river and back taking in varied scenery.

-Except for locals this is a Little known location. it's is a series of man made lakes with public access, providing a special location and backdrop for the water obsessed dogs.
-It has safe swimming in clean water. around two small public lakes the first with a gravel path and wheelchair access.
+Except for locals, this is a little known and special location.
+It's is a series of man made lakes with public access, providing a special location and backdrop for the water obsessed dogs, the lakes are fenced and safe for energetic dogs to be off lead.
+It has safe swimming in clean water around two small public lakes, the first with a gravel path and wheelchair access.
+There is also miles of totally fenced tracks skirting the whole area, which can provide open shade on sunny days and more safety for off lead action shots.

 What are cookies